a talk with SALVADOR RUEDA

 - the housing shortage?

-Join the conversation with one of the world’s eminent urban ecologists, Salvador Rueda, about how to move our cities towards a sustainable model.
+Join the conversation with one of the world’s eminent urban ecologists, Salvador Rueda, about how to move our cities toward a sustainable model.

 Thursday 20th May 2021